RobinAxelsson/x86Calc/README.md

 # x86Calc - a CLI calculator

 This project is for learning to build in assembly.
+Took a lot of TDD to make this work.

 ## Setup